-We often heard of the term ‘Universe’.
-What is actually known as the Universe?
+We often hear of the term ‘Universe’.
+What is known as the Universe?
 Can we measure its size?
 What is it composed of?
 Read here to know all the interesting facts about the universe.

 The Universe includes all that we can see, hear, feel, detect, and measure.
 It consists of time, light, galaxies, dust clouds, stars, and planets.
 Matter, space, and time were non-existent before the creation of the universe.